-Sharesies certainly has a lot of attractive features that could interest Aussie investors.
-It’s simple to use, has no minimum investment amount, and provides access to markets both here and overseas.
-If you’re new to shares and ETFs or just want to start small, Sharesies is definitely well worth a look.
+Sharesies has a lot of attractive features that could interest Aussie investors.
+It's simple to use, has no minimum investment amount and provides access to markets both here and overseas.
+If you're new to shares and ETFs or just want to start small, Sharesies is definitely worth a look.

-That said, it’s far from the only micro-investing platform out there.
-Be sure to compare Sharesies with other platforms like Raiz, Superhero and Spaceship Voyager to find out whether it’s right for your needs.
+That said, it's far from the only micro-investing platform out there.
+Be sure to compare Sharesies with other platforms such as Raiz, Superhero and Spaceship Voyager to find out whether it's right for your needs.

 You are about to post a question on finder.com.au: